 Phew, no brainer right?
 The audacity it takes for me to write this little piece of common knowledge is enormous right?
 Wrong.
-This so ridiculous to wrap your head around that if you think you do, and you haven’t been practicing this for years, then you are lying to yourself.
 Even some of the greatest people in history struggled at developing themselves.

 The beauty of it is that Self-Discipline is a habit and once you develop it, while destroying the habit of laziness, then some wonderful things start to happen.
 Your self-awareness grows, the world seems lighter (despite the fact you are “Working harder”), your life goes much more smoothly, and most of all you are truly happier.
 Your life can only be as good as you MAKE it, if you are lazy, then you are not making anything.

 Treating your life as if it was some test you can cheat on is not the way to live.
 Some people slide on by through life, only to wake up on their death bed wishing they had done more. #regret

 You do not want to wake up one day and regret your life, that is a terrible feeling.
 One that I know for a fact I will not let myself feel.